Tosin Oke: Career

 Oke began competing in 1997 for Cambridge Harriers, South-east London.
 Within 2 years, at age 18, he won the 1999 European Junior Championships with a jump of 16.57 metres, and in the same year jumped the UK indoor junior record of 16.12m, that still stands today.
 He also finished fifth at the 2002 Commonwealth Games and twelfth at the 2002 European Championships.
 In 2003 he came fourth in the European Cup.

 His 16.65 metres from the 2002 Commonwealth Games was his personal best for many years.
 In the 2004–05 season he changed coaches to work with John Herbert, the coach of Phillips Idowu and Jade Johnson at the time.

-Injury

 Between 1999 and 2007, Tosin suffered a multitude of injuries, from a Gilmore's groin, to a fractured fat pad in his foot.
 They severely hampered his progress, whilst his peers went on to win Olympic medals.